marvinlinn/marvinlinn/README.md

 ### Hi Friends! :tada:

 I'm a high school student in Portland, OR!
-I've aquired a passion for the exploration of space over the years, often times finding myself working in
+I've aquired a passion for the exploration of space over the years!

 ##### Mechanical Design and CAD
 * Solidworks (Intermediate)